fortinet/aws-cloudformation-templates/HA/6.2/DualAZ/README.md

 ![Example Diagram](./content/deploy4.png)

-5. In the FortiGate Instance Configuration parameters section, we have selected an Availability Zone and Key Pair to use for the FortiGates as well as BYOL licensing.
-Notice we are prompted for if an S3 endpoint should be deployed, the public subnet's route table ID for the new S3 endpoint, the InitS3Bucket, InitS3BucketRegion, License Types, FortiGate1LicenseFile, and FortiGate2LicenseFile parameters.
+5. In the FortiGate Instance Configuration parameters section, we have selected an Instance Type and Key Pair to use for the FortiGates as well as BYOL licensing.
+Notice we are prompted for if an S3 endpoint should be deployed, the InitS3Bucket, License Types, FortiGate1LicenseFile, and FortiGate2LicenseFile parameters.
 For the values we are going to reference the S3 bucket and relevant information from the deployment prerequisite step 4.

 ![Example Diagram](./content/deploy5.png)